socketstream/socketstream/doc/guide/en/client_side_code.md

 ### Options

-To disable automatically packaging client side code, put the following in your `app.js` code:
+To disable automatically packaging client side code into modules, put the following in your `app.js` code:

 	ss.client.set({nomodule: true})